itsahyarr/todoapps-dd/README.md

 ## Todo Apps ##
-with implementation of local storage
+with implementation of web storage